 Prepping food and taking perishables out of the walk-in.

-Once you've tracked everything that needs to be done, you'll have all the contents for your checklist.
+Once you've everything that needs to be done, you'll have all the contents for your checklist.
 But where do you put them?

 Step 2: Organize Your Tasks

 Whether your kitchen is opened by one dedicated chef or an assembly of professionals, it's beneficial to break up your kitchen checklist by section and task.

 For example, if you're trying to expedite the kitchen prep process with your checklist, you probably wouldn't put "marinate the chicken" in between "turn on the ovens and set to 225°C" and "organize all morning deliveries."